 Journalist in Residence Fellowship

-Topoi provides with the “Journalist in Residence Program” research scholarships for journalists with a focus on science journalism.
+Topoi provided with the “Journalist in Residence Program” research scholarships for journalists with a focus on science journalism.
 During their three to six months’ stay, journalists have the opportunity to immerse in the various research areas of the Cluster, to exchange ideas with scientists, or to participate in conferences and meetings.
-This allows contacts with researchers to be established and ideas for own journalistic projects to be collected.
-The aim of the program is not only to encourage the exchange between journalists and researchers, but also to foster scientific work and results to public.
+This allowed contacts with researchers to be established and ideas for own journalistic projects to be collected.
+The aim of the program was not only to encourage the exchange between journalists and researchers, but also to foster scientific work and results to public.

 Previous Journalist in Residence at TOPOI